Head: Amanda Simpson

 The Compass team works across both the Tunbridge Wells and Sevenoaks campuses in order to support all students to achieve their potential and help teaching staff to deliver their lessons according to need.
 LSAs work across the school with a particular focus on KS3 classes to provide support to SEND students.
 There are Compass Hubs on both campuses, each with a sensory space where students can self-regulate and calm.
 The school SENCO is able to assess students to determine whether there may be an underlying barrier to learning.

-Enter your postcode to see directions to Tunbridge Wells Grammar School for Boys
+Enter your postcode to see directions to Tunbridge Wells (Boys)

 Route 96 from Royal Tunbridge Wells, Route 428 from Tonbridge